cogell/css-styleguide/README.md

 ### Levels of Nesting
 tl;dr only 3 levels at most, any more is hard to read

+Nesting is inheritence so tread lightly.
+Here is a great quote from [@micahgodbolt](https://twitter.com/micahgodbolt)
+> Avoid multiple inheritance at all costs, as it’s too complex to be useful reliably.
+If you’re stuck with it, then be prepared to know the class hierarchy and spend time finding where everything is coming from.

 ### Inheritence Vs. Composition
 tl;dr there is nothing short and sweet about this discussion except the following quote from [Learn Ruby the Hard Way](http://learnrubythehardway.org/book/ex44.html#when-to-use-inheritance-or-composition)
 > The thing to remember about object-oriented programming is that it is entirely a social convention programmers have created to package and share code.